Skip to content

 In addition to calculating SDS, centiles and corrected decimal ages against a child's birth date, sex and gestation, the API also offers the following features to users:

-These features are offered for all 3 growth references - UK-WHO, Down's and Turner's.
+These features are offered for all 5 growth references - UK-WHO (preterm and child references), Down syndrome (UK and US versions), Turner syndrome and WHO 2006/7.

 Chart Features